 Oh, and we also have a mysterious radio host named Barry (J. Aaron Boykin) delivering cryptic warnings.

-The use of a radio broadcast that speaks to the events adds an insight into the supernatural forces at play, and helps create that real sense of dread and urgency without ever feeling over done.
+The use of a radio broadcast that speaks to the events adds an insight into the supernatural forces at play, and helps create that real sense of dread and urgency without ever feeling over done, and from the rituals and traditions to the ominous rules that must be followed, Falling Stars paints a world where witches and curses feel all too real.

 The film’s pacing keeps the tension high as well, as you follow the characters’ efforts to undo their mistake before the curse takes hold, with each scene providing new insights into the brothers' bond and their fear of the unknown.

-Throughout Falling Stars, we witness Biencicky and Karpala blend suspense with horror in a way that is really well done, and will keep you guessing, and have crafted a world where we really believe what is happening as we watch and hope for the best.
+Falling Stars isn’t about the jump scares, so don't go in expecting any, instead, it’s a story of curiosity and the consequences that follow, as the movie creates a steady sense of dread for those watching, and throughout the film, we witness the directors Biencicky and Karpala blend suspense with a less is more horror approach in a way that will keep you guessing, and have crafted a world where we really believe what is happening as we watch and hope for the best.

 [Falling Stars on IMDB] [Where to watch Falling Stars]